xavier268/angular-quickstart/README.md

 with excellent support for Angular apps that use routing.
 * `npm run typings` - runs the typings tool.
 * `npm run postinstall` - called by *npm* automatically *after* it successfully completes package installation.
 This script installs the TypeScript definition files this app requires.

 Here are the test related scripts:
 * `npm test` - compiles, runs and watches the karma unit tests
 * `npm run e2e` - run protractor e2e tests, written in JavaScript (e2e-spec.js)

+These are the "ahead-of-time" comilation scripts :
 * `npm run aot-run` - compile "ahead-of-time"(aot) and run the compiled js code.
 * `npm run aot` - just compile "ahead-of-time"(aot).

+Docker related scripts

 * `npm run docker-run` - make docker image and launch it
-* `npm run docker` - just make docker image
+* `npm run docker-build` - just make docker image

-**Note** : When compiling aot or jit, the index.html is copied either from index-aot.html or from index-jit.html
+**CAUTION** : When compiling aot or jit, the above scripts copy index.html either from index-aot.html or from index-jit.html.
+**Do not modify index.html** directly, or it will be overwritten.

+## Building a docker image

+The docker image relies on the *xavier268/restheart image*.
+This parent image contains restheart and mongo.
+The config files must be in the *etc/* folder.
+You can add mongo init js scripts in the *mongoscripts/* folder.

+When the new image is built :
+* the *dist/* folder is copied, as well as *etc/* and *mongoscripts/*
+* the *node_modules/* is **not** available to docker.
+Make sure you copy the relevant needed imports in the *dist/* folder, by modifying the *copy_modules.sh* utility file first.
+* the restheart server is serving both the application and the API from the **https** internal port 4443.
+Route to external port as needed, typically 443 for https access.
+It uses a self signed certificate, that requires browser to accept security exception.

 ## Testing